 (9) The Commission is not responsible for the security or loss of a receipted ticket after it has been posted.

 [Regulation 10 amended in Gazette 10 Sep 2002 p.
-4599.]
+4599; 23 Dec 2005 p.
+6275.]

 11. Receipted tickets

 (1) Where a person gives to an agent an entry coupon completed in accordance with these rules and makes the appropriate payment, the agent must use that entry coupon to generate a receipted ticket or tickets and give it or them to the subscriber.